 2. Mix the fresh strawberries to get 560g of coulis.
 Place it in a saucepan with the sugar.

 3. Bring to boil.
 Off the heat, add the hydrated gelatin and stir.
 Make sure the coulis was really hot.

-4. Pour into a wide dish and let it cool down to 22°C. You can place it in the fridge or in the freezer.
+4. Pour into a wide dish and let it cool down to a temperature between 25 and 30°C. You can place it in the fridge or in the freezer.

 5. Whip the liquid cream by increasing the speed gradually.
 The cream must form soft peaks, it shouldn’t be too firm.

-6. When the coulis is at 22°C, incorporate it little by little to the whipped cream with a spatula.
+6. When the coulis is at the good temperature, incorporate it little by little to the whipped cream with a spatula.

 7. Place the mousse in a pastry bag with no tip.

 2. Place the streusel disc at the bottom.

 3. Measure the height of the Madeleine Cake, if needed, cut it so it is 1-1,5cm high.

 4. Pipe a dot of mousse on the streusel and then place the Madeleine Cake.